-Prize money in cycling sometimes rarely makes the news but often when people see how much the men collect they’re surprised it’s so low… until they see how little the women get.
+Prize money in cycling rarely makes the news.
+Sometimes when people see how much the men collect they’re surprised it’s so low… until they see how little the women get.
 But what do the riders actually collect?
 The net sum received by the winner is often a tiny fraction of the headline prize for first place.

 Let’s imagine €10,000 for first place.
 Never mind which race, it’s just a big fat round figure to use as an example.